compellon/embedded-predictor/README.md

 mvn compile
 mvn exec:java -Dexec.mainClass="com.compellon.predictor.PredictorSample" -Dexec.args="arg1 arg2 [arg3]"
 ```
-where arg1 is the path to the predictor jar, arg2 is the path to the dataset to predict, and arg3 is an optional to designate the name of a column containing unique ID's for each row if it is desired to not have the entired input row included in the results.
+where arg1 is the path to the predictor jar, arg2 is the path to the dataset to predict, and arg3 is optional to designate the name of a column containing unique ID's for each row if it is desired to not have the entired input row included in the results.

 ## Example curl command for downloading a predictor JAR

 Downloading a predictor JAR requires knowing the Target ID and having an authentication token for the account where it was created.
-The download requires the use of the wget and the -L curl option since the request will be re-directed.
+This example uses wget with curl (the -L curl option is required since the request will be re-directed).

 ```
 $ wget $(curl -L -w "%{url_effective}\n" --silent -i -X  \